Bandwidth/python-sdk/docs/TranscriptionsApi.md

 Delete Real-time Transcription

 Delete the specified transcription that was created on this call via [startTranscription](/docs/voice/bxml/startTranscription).
 Note: After the deletion is requested and a `200` is returned, the transcription will not be accessible anymore.
 However, it is not deleted immediately.
 This deletion process, while transparent and irreversible, can take an additional 24 to 48 hours.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth